itsluap/books/the_wrong_answer/chapters/chapter-02-system-flags.md

 “No,” Mara said, and tried to make the no sound like a yes to something else.
 “I’d like you to tell me if the Ministry wants history to be true or right.”

-The silence that followed wasn’t long, but it was real.
-Helen’s eyes flicked to her own screen, where instructions probably unfurled to rescue her from that question.
+The silence that followed wasn't long, but it was real.
+Helen's eyes flicked to her own screen, where instructions probably unfurled to rescue her from that question.
+For a moment, her fingers hesitated over the tablet as if they remembered writing different words once.

 “We want history to be helpful,” Helen said at last.